Arcadia-Science/arcadia-phenotypeomat-protocol/README.md

 ## Purpose

 This repository contains the firmware and software necessary to aquire data with the Arcadia Phenotype-o-mat.
+The protocol for building the phenotype-o-mat is available [here](https://www.protocols.io/view/building-a-phenotype-o-mat-a-low-cost-diy-plate-re-yxmvm3r3ol3p/v1)

 ## Installation and Setup